ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Regulatory stakeholders
    - D) Passive stakeholders

-3. **Open-Ended**: Describe the importance of stakeholder analysis in project management.

-4. **Open-Ended**: What are the four processes involved in stakeholder management?

-5. **True/False**: The Salience Model categorizes stakeholders based on their power, legitimacy, and urgency.
+3. **True/False**: The Salience Model categorizes stakeholders based on their power, legitimacy, and urgency.

 Would you like additional questions?